mmallicoat/marshallmallicoat.com/content/readings.rst

 - Where: Housing Works in Manhattan
 - Why: Release of Mira Gonzalez's book
-  *i will never be beautiful enough to make us beautiful together*
+  :t:`i will never be beautiful enough to make us beautiful together`
 - Other readers: Mira Gonzalez, Spencer Madsen, Giancarlo DiTrapano, Kool A.D.
 (Victor Vazquez), Melissa Broder, Willis Plummer